-Short-term projects such as the development and delivery of transformational leadership briefings, seminars, workshops, and retreats can be tailored to meet the specific needs of an organization and can be handled through standard consulting processes.
+Short-term projects such as the development and delivery of transformational leadership briefings, seminars, workshops, and retreats can be tailored to meet the specific needs of an organization and can be handled through standard consulting processes on a virtual basis.

 A transformational leadership program can be an important component for organizational positioning for the future.
 Historically, organizations have faced difficult and multiple forces that affected their growth, success, and even survival.
 In such a complex framework, it is necessary to understand organizations as open systems capable of organizational learning and transformation.
 In this reality, it is essential to view the interrelationships of individuals, teams, and processes needed for frequent regeneration.
 Regeneration, in this context, requires purposeful, planned, and systematic change through transformational leadership.
 For an example of a transformational leadership program please review my recent article published by The World Association for Case Method Research and Application under Selected Presentations on the homepage.

-We are engaged in a broad scope of activities with action-research and process consultation, networking assistance, survey feedback processes, team building, structured group process development, collaborative partnerships, organization development and change consultancy, and leadership mentoring and professional development, all in service of supporting sustainable transformational change and continuous learning based on specific needs of an organization.
+We are engaged in a broad scope of activities on a virtual basis with action-research and process consultation, networking assistance, survey feedback processes, team building, structured group process development, collaborative partnerships, organization development and change consultancy, and leadership mentoring and professional development, all in service of supporting sustainable transformational change and continuous learning based on specific needs of an organization.

 Traditional management has centered around the functions of planning, organizing, staffing, directing, and controlling.
 In contrast, leadership approaches have evolved over time ranging from trait theory to transactional and transformational approaches.
 We view transformational leadership as requiring a whole new skill set for the 21st Century.
 A skill set dedicated to the study and integration of organization development, leadership, and human resource development for the purpose of bettering the quality of working life for individuals within their organizations, communities and broader societies.